nipoppy/nipoppy/nipoppy_cli/docs/source/user_guide/processing.md

 ### Using the command-line interface

-To process all participants and sessions in a dataset, run:
+To process all participants and sessions in a dataset (sequentially), run:
 ```console
 $ nipoppy run \
     --dataset-root <DATASET_ROOT> \